Imoptimal/imoptimal-theme/readme.txt

 = 1.5.1 =
 Lowered the resolution at which two column design becomes one column (right sidebar moves under the main content area).

+= 1.5.2 =
+Added wp_body_open function accordingly; Moved the comment-reply script to functions.php (instead of footer.php)

+= 1.5.3 =
+Modernized the header section by adding the menu and search icons, as well as making the search form sliding section (as the dropdown menu).

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL